alirezarashidipp/ML/README.md

 15 linguistic indicators, such as sentence length, lexical diversity, repetition, use of imperative verbs, and more.

 In a sense, this step extracts the “DNA” of the text.
-A machine learning model (XGBoost) is then trained on labeled data to generate a quality label for each new ticket.
+A machine learning model (XGBoost) is then trained on labeled data from a group of experize that they gave label only on Plaineess and readability of Ticket to generate a quality label for each new ticket. (huamn label are in three class, Poor readability, Acceptable Readabiltiy, Good Readability)
-Using the mathematical concept of Expected Value, these labels are converted into a continuous readability score ranging from 0 to 100, representing the overall clarity and writing quality of the ticket.
+Using the mathematical concept of Expected Value, model output  are converted into a continuous readability score ranging from 0 to 100, representing the overall clarity and writing quality of the ticket. e.g. models predicts this 40% Poor, 0%Accepteble, 60% Good, final score in range of 0-100, will be: (0 * 40 + 1 * 0 + 60 * 2)/  2 = 60

 2. User-Focused Description